As a meditation teacher, many of my students are interested in using meditation for studying.

 Below I’ll show you how to use meditation for studying.
 But first an important question: Precisely why does meditation help with studying?

-And the answer is: it reduces noise in your mind so you can actually focus when you study.
+And the answer is: it tunes out noise in your mind so you can actually focus when you study.